CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 On the opposite side of the room, there is another door, obstructed by a makeshift barricade constructed from the remnants of a wooden table.
 ```

-Five bugbears inhabit this room, faithfully serving Nezznar.
-This room marks the front line in the Black Spider's assault on Wave Echo Cave, and the bugbears are tasked with deterring any ghouls, zombies, or other undead from disturbing their master in his lair (area 19).
+Five Ferralkins inhabit this room, faithfully serving Nezznar.
+This room marks the front line in the Black Spider's assault on Wave Echo Cave, and the Ferralkins are tasked with deterring any ghouls, zombies, or other undead from disturbing their master in his lair (area 19).
 Like area 6, this chamber was once a miner's barracks.
-Nezznar's bugbears removed the corpses they found and constructed the barricade.
+Nezznar's Ferralkins removed the corpses they found and constructed the barricade.

 #### Treasure

-The most sizeable bugbear carries a pouch containing 15 cp, 13 ep, and a potion of vitality.
+The most sizeable Ferralkin carries a pouch containing 15 cp, 13 ep, and a potion of vitality.

 **12. Smelter Cavern**